-If an {\it isolation transformer} (a transformer with the same number of ``turns’’ in the primary and secondary coils) is connected between an AC source and an AC load, we will measure the same voltage and the same current at both source and load terminals:
+If an ‘isolation transformer’ (a transformer with the same number of turns in the primary and secondary coils) is connected between an AC source and an AC load, we will measure the same voltage and the same current at both source and load terminals:

-If we calculate power output by the source and power dissipated by the load, the value is the same: 420 Watts ($P = IV$).
+If we calculate power output by the source and power dissipated by the load, the value is the same: 420 Watts ($P = I \cdot V$).

-Now suppose we analyze a circuit containing a {\it step-up} transformer (one with more turns of wire in the secondary coil than in the primary coil).
+Now suppose we analyze a circuit containing a ‘step-up transformer’ (one with more turns of wire in the secondary coil than in the primary coil).
 With a step-up transformer, the load voltage will be greater than the supply voltage.
 In this example, I show a step-up transformer with a 1:2 step ratio:

 Assuming the load resistance is completely different from the first (isolation transformer) circuit, what can you deduce about the load current and the power (both source and load) in this circuit?
 Is the load current less than the source current?
 Is the load current greater than the source current?
 Is the load power greater than the source power?
 Explain your answers.

-Industrial {\it control power transformers} are used to step down 480 or 240 volts to a level more acceptable for relay control circuitry: usually 120 volts.
+Industrial control power transformers are used to step down 480 or 240 volts to a level more acceptable for relay control circuitry: usually 120 volts.
 Some control power transformers are built with multiple primary windings, to facilitate connection to either a 480 volt or 240 volt AC power source:

 Calculate all listed values for this transformer circuit: